MES Architecture: System Layers and Hierarchy

 What is MES System Layers and Hierarchy?

 The MES architecture is organized into distinct layers, each responsible for specific functions.
-These layers enable the MES to integrate with higher-level systems like ERP and lower-level systems like SCADA, PLCs, and IoT devices.
+These layers enable MES to integrate with higher-level systems like ERP and lower-level systems like SCADA, PLCs, and IoT devices.
+By structuring functions across different levels, manufacturers ensure clarity, efficiency, and adaptability in operations.

 - Enterprise Layer: Integrates MES with ERP systems for production planning and business operations.